metadatadriven/theia-playground/README.md

 This repo contains various experimenting related to the creation of Theia extensions.
 Currently Each experiment is in its own branch.

+# How to use this repo

+This repo is structured using the wiki which contains tutorials on developing Thiea applications.
+Each tutorial has a suporting experiment branch that was used to develop the tutorial.

+The intention is that the reader should clone the main branch and use that as a starting point to follow the tutorials, and can use the experiment branches to refer to (hopefully!) working code.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/metadatadriven/theia-playground.git)

 This repo is setup to be run in [Gitpod](https://www.gitpod.io/)

-Background details on the Gitpod and Theia setup are in the README of this [typescript-101 experiment](https://github.com/metadatadriven/typescript-101/tree/experiment/smalcolm/theia-blueprint)
+Background details on how to setup Gitpod to develop Theia applications are in the README of [typescript-101 experiment](https://github.com/metadatadriven/typescript-101/tree/experiment/smalcolm/theia-blueprint) repo.

 # Prerequisites